OpenZWave/python-openzwave/docs/hello_world.rst

     time.sleep(120.0)

+And we wait for 2 minutes.
+If you have sensors on your network, you will see the value notifications on the screen.
+If you have switch or dimmers, activate them manually, ...

 Now stop the network and release objects.

     network.stop()

 That's all :)

+Full source code is in examples/hello_world.py

 To see a more functionnal example, look at ozwsh code.